pericleskb/iot-secure/README.txt

    You can use the path they were generated in or move them elsewhere.
    Also fill in the PEM password you used during the certificate generation process.

+# Start mosquitto broker from terminal
+8. sudo mosquitto -c /etc/mosquitto/mosquitto.conf
+   You can also monitor all the logs of the broker by subscribing to the all topic with "mosquitto_sub -h raspberrypi.local -t "#" -v"

-# Run web server
+# Install and run the web server and MariaDB using docker and provide PEM password
-8. Run the run_web_server.sh bash script located in iot-secure/web_server_project
+9. Go to iot-secure/web_server_project and run "sudo docker compose up --build"

 # Install prerequisites for IoT Server
-9. Run install.sh located in iot-secure/web_server_project/iot_server
+10. Execute install.sh located in iot-secure/web_server_project/iot_server

 # Run IoT Server
-10. Run run.sh located in iot-secure/web_server_project/iot_server
+11. Execute run.sh located in iot-secure/web_server_project/iot_server

 ## Setting up IoT devices ##
 For each IoT device that will run on raspberrypi device you need to do the following.